cloudflare/cloudflare-docs/content/workers/learning/using-websockets.md

 ## Writing a WebSocket client

-Cloudflare Workers supports the `new WebSocket(url)` constructor, and so a Worker can establish a WebSocket connection to a remote server in the same manner as the client implementation described above.
+Cloudflare Workers supports the `new WebSocket(url)` constructor.
+A Worker can establish a WebSocket connection to a remote server in the same manner as the client implementation described above.

 Additionally, Cloudflare supports establishing WebSocket connections by making a fetch request to a URL with the `Upgrade` header set.